-Lavender Graduation
+Lavender Graduation Celebration

 An Annual Celebration of our LGBTQ & Ally Students

-Lavender Graduation 2023 Award Recipients
+Lavender Graduation Celebration 2023 Award Recipients

-Lavender Graduation History
+Lavender Graduation Celebration History

-Lavender Graduation 2023 Reception
+Lavender Graduation Celebration 2023 Reception

-The tradition of Lavender Graduation began at the University of Michigan in 1995 with just three graduates.
+The tradition of a Lavender Graduation celebration began at the University of Michigan in 1995 with just three graduates.
 Dr. Ronni Sanlo, then Director of the University of Michigan LGBT Campus Resource Center, coordinated the first Lavender Graduation in order to acknowledge the achievements of LGBTQ graduates.
-By 2001, there were over 45 institutions were holding Lavender Graduation Ceremonies and the tradition continues to expand to additional colleges and universities across the country.
+By 2001, there were over 45 institutions were holding Lavender Graduation events and the tradition continues to expand to additional colleges and universities across the country.

 The color lavender plays a historic role in LGBTQ history and in the community.
 It’s a combination of the colors pink and black, which were once used to identify and discriminate against gays and lesbians.
 The LGBTQ community has reclaimed lavender as symbol of pride and community.